U.S. budget cuts force Yellowstone to delay opening

 In Jackson, Wyoming, at the southern boundary of Grand Teton National Park, business owners are pushing to get the word out that the parks and surrounding areas will be open for business this summer, despite the cuts.

-But budget cuts mean that three popular visitor centers in Grand Teton will not open at all this summer, said park spokeswoman Jackie Skaggs.
+But budget cuts mean that three popular visitor centres in Grand Teton will not open at all this summer, said park spokeswoman Jackie Skaggs.

 "We will do our best not to allow those reductions to impact the safety of our visitors and employees," Skaggs said.
 "But the reality is our response capabilities will be reduced."